 (areas of project expertise listed under names)

 John Gerring (Boston University)

-Staffan I. Lindberg (University of Gothenburg, Sweden and University of Florida (on leave))
+Staffan I. Lindberg (University of Gothenburg, Sweden)

 David Altman (Pontificia Universidad Católica de Chile)

 Legislatures; Post-Soviet States